LeKiwiDeBx/Senku/README.md

 # Senku
-Senku is project C programming , a simple game like Peg
+Senku is project C program, a very simple game like Peg It wrote in C and with a GTK user interface.